Skip to main content

 Question: Do YST employer partners have to pay wages or can another program fund the wages through an eligibility based program?

-Question: What are the expected outcomes based on Youth Skills Training (YST) statute?
+Question: What are the expected outcomes based on YST statute?

-Answer: At least 80 percent of the student learners who participate in a YST program should receive a high school diploma; and at least 60 percent of the student learners who participate in a YST program should receive a recognized credential upon completion of the YST program.
+Answer: At least 80% of the student learners who participate in a YST program should receive a high school diploma; and at least 60% of the student learners who participate in a YST program should receive a recognized credential upon completion of the YST program.

-Question: Why is construction NOT one of the industries included for the Youth Skills Training (YST) grant and YST program approval?
+Question: Why is construction not one of the industries included for the YST grant and YST program approval?

-Answer: Minnesota Child Labor law does not allow for minors under 18 years of age on construction and building sites.
-Youth Skills Training programs include 16 and 17 year old students and requires paid work experience.
+Answer: Minnesota child labor law does not allow for minors under 18 years of age on construction and building sites.
+Youth Skills Training programs include 16- and 17-year-old students and require paid work experience.

 Question: Can grant money be used to purchase equipment and supplies for classrooms?